*This page was last updated on 12 August 2021.

-Students studying A levels, GCSEs and other technical and vocational qualifications are expected to sit exams next year, as the best and fairest way to assess their performance.
+Students studying A levels, GCSEs and vocational and technical qualifications are expected to sit exams and other formal assessments next year, as the best and fairest way to assess their performance.

 We answer your questions on what you need to know about the proposed approach for 2022.